Roxijn/Wrappers/README.md

 # GLFW

 This is a wrapper around [GLFW](https://www.glfw.org/).
-Everything is wrapped in as pure a manner as possible to the original Glfw.
-Therefore code written using the library should look similar.
+Everything is wrapped in as pure a manner as possible to the original Glfw, while still allowing consumers to avoid handling marshalling themselves.
+Therefore code written using the library should look resonably similar to native code.

 ## Usage